 In addition to following these tips the next time you experience panic, implementing the lifestyle changes I suggest in this guide (such as eating and sleeping habits, and healthy stress management) can help get your physical condition into top shape, and work to prevent future panic attacks from occurring.

 Excessive shyness, low self-esteem, and the crippling fear of being judged—these are all the traits of an individual suffering with social anxiety.
-Contrary to what many might think, individuals with social anxiety are not afraid of other people; it’s the possibility of rejection, humiliation, or judgement of others that they find horrifying.
+Contrary to what many might think, individuals with social anxiety are not afraid of other people; it’s the possibility of rejection, humiliation, or judgment of others that they find horrifying.
 These fears often stem from a series of negative thought processes and limiting beliefs, such as:

 “I might say or do something weird, and people won’t like me because of it.”